Blakesley, Colin Phillip Interview

 Twenty years … ‘bout ‘91, ’92, round about.

-But in the meantime I’d also joined the Amputees Association round about 1973, about a year after I lost me [my] leg.
-I found out a bit more about it, and Yvonne Francis was the reigning president at the time; and I went to a couple of meetings and I enjoyed it – they were a great bunch of guys and women, mostly the older age bracket; I was the youngest there.
-They were mostly my parents’ age, in the [their] fifties, sixties, at the time.
-So I became one of the youngest members; ‘73 I joined, roughly.
-I’ve been a member of that Association ever since.
+But in the meantime I’d also joined the Amputees Association around about 1973, about a year after I lost me [my] leg.
+I found out a bit more about them, and Yvonne Francis was the reigning president at the time; and I went to a couple of meetings and I enjoyed it – they were a great bunch of guys and women, mostly in the older age bracket – I was the youngest there.
+They were mostly my parents’ age, in the [their] fifties, sixties, at the time, so I became one of the youngest members.
+‘73 I joined, roughly so I’ve been a member of that Association ever since.
 Seen a lot of people come and go through the Association – all the people that I knew then have now all passed away, sadly; they’ve all gone.
 Some too early – I say all of them too early, because they weren’t at a great old age, unfortunately.
-A lot of characters.
-Old John Foote was one of our secretaries for many years – he was a real character, and he absolutely loved the job as a secretary.
+A lot of characters … old John Foote was one of our secretaries for many years; he was a real character, and he absolutely loved the job as a secretary.

 Was he a working person or was he retired?

-Oh, he was a … well, he’s an invalid actually because he was totally wheelchair-bound.
+No, he was a … well, he’s an invalid actually, because he was totally wheelchair bound.

 Incapacitated?

-Yep, incapacitated; except for his brain and his hands.
-Yeah, and he knew how to use them in a newsletter or writing something up; he was really good.
+Yep, incapacitated; except for his brain and his hands, aand he knew how to use them in a newsletter or writing something up; he was really good.
 But he was amongst the many great secretaries that we’ve had.
 I can’t remember them all now … Helen Rogers was another great one.

 When did you become president?

 Oh it is – you’ve got to try and encourage other people to step forward and have a go, you know.
-Usually you can pick somebody who’s really keen, especially the ones who keep interrupting you, and …
+And usually you can pick somebody who’s really keen, especially the ones who keep interrupting you, and …

 Then you know that they’re really keen.

-Then you know, well .. yeah, yeah, I’ve got something for you.
+Then you know, well .. yeah, yeah, yeah, I’ve got something for you.
 Yeah.
 But anyway …

 When you were going to Wellington, did they alter the type of legs that you had?

-… ‘til they moved to Meehan Street.
-Then Ray became my fitter … Ray Burnett … he became my fitter then, and then he passed me on to Otto, and I’ve been with Otto for well over forty years now, so … well, thirty years, anyway.
+Yes, they did.
+I had that first ‘downpipe leg’, I call it, until they moved to Meehan Street; then Ray became my fitter … Ray Burnett … he became my fitter then, and then he passed me on to Otto, and I’ve been with Otto for well over forty years now, so … well, thirty years, anyway.
 But around about that time my legs started to change; they started to come into a hydraulic knee joint, and just different little set ups.
 I said to Otto the first time I met him, I said that I was due for another leg.
-I said, “Otto, please, can you make a leg?”
-I said, “You know what I do for a job.
+I said, “Otto, please, can you make a leg … you know what I do for a job.
 This doesn’t seem to apply to people; you make legs for them, but you don’t seem to inquire what people do for a living.”
-I said, “I don’t sit at a desk all day – I’m a fitter/welder, I’m up and down things; I need and a leg, and foot, that are flexible – very flexible.”
-Right, so that was the beginning of this hydraulic leg, and … a very different one to this one.
+I said, “I don’t sit at a desk all day, I’m a fitter/welder.
+I’m up and down things; I need a leg, and foot, that is flexible … very flexible.”
+Right, so that was the beginning of this hydraulic leg … a very different one to this one.

-Yeah – toes moved, which was great, ‘specially when you try to go downhill or something, or uphill.
+Yeah, toes move, which is great, ‘specially when you’re trying to go downhill or something, or uphill.
 And that worked very well and I’ve had that style of leg ever since – only modifications are new types of knee joints.
-Otto Boch is my knee joint; the rest of it’s made in New Zealand, of course.
+Ottobock is my knee joint; the rest of it’s made in New Zealand, of course.

 Is it titanium?